 ‘If You Give the Guy Bail, God Knows What He’ll do Next’

 Dr Tharoor is firmly of the opinion that designating stalking as a non-bailable offence is needed because:

-If this amendment is brought in, he feels that this could provide grounds for sending a strong signal to society that stalking is unacceptable – and that there are consequences to indulging in it.
-Currently, because stalking is a bailable offence, even if a complaint against a stalker is made to the police, they can get bail from the police, without any conditions.
+If this amendment is brought in, he feels that this could provide grounds for sending a strong signal to society that stalking is unacceptable – and that there are consequences for doing it.
+Currently, because stalking is a bailable offence, even if a complaint against a stalker is made to the police, they can get bail without any conditions.
 If it is non-bailable, a magistrate will have to assess whether the stalker should get bail, and on what conditions.

 Need for Public Awareness